You have found us because you want to find out more about Pitt-Hopkins Syndrome in the UK.

 We continue to find each other through the Google Group, Facebook, Rareconnect and the International and UK websites.

 We are a relatively small group of parents in the world but we are getting larger.
-There are now individual online support groups in Dutch, Italian, Swedish, Spanish, French and for families in Australia and New Zealand, and the UK.
-The biggest groups remain the international Google support group and parents’ Facebook group.
+There are now individual online support groups in Dutch, Italian, Swedish, Spanish, French and Portuguese and for families in Australia and New Zealand, Canada and the UK The biggest groups remain the international Google support group and parents’ Facebook groups.
 There are many in the group whose first language is not English.
-The RareConnect group connects families in English, French, Italian, Spanish and soon Portuguese and Russian.
+The RareConnect group connects families in English, French, Italian, Spanish, Portuguese, Russian and Serbo-Croatian.

 We are all learning about Pitt-Hopkins Syndrome together!

-Between 1978, when the first people with Pitt-Hopkins Syndrome were diagnosed and 2007 when the blood test was developed, only 7 cases were clinically diagnosed.8 years later in 2015 we know of , or have contact with , well over 600 families around the world but it is impossible to know how many other diagnosed people there are and also , of course, those yet to be diagnosed!
+Between 1978, when the first people with Pitt-Hopkins Syndrome were diagnosed and 2007 when the blood test was developed, only 7 cases were clinically diagnosed.
+Almost 10 years later in 2017 we know of, or have contact with, well over 600 families around the world but it is impossible to know how many other diagnosed people there are and also, of course, how many yet to be diagnosed!
 However it is estimated that there are at least 1500 diagnosed cases in Europe alone.
-We hope with all our efforts to raise awareness of Pitt Hopkins Syndrome that we will find many more soon.
+We hope with all our efforts to raise awareness of Pitt-Hopkins Syndrome that we will find many more soon.